Skip to Content

-Let me introduce you to this 30 minutes one-pan dish that rivals restaurant quality.
-Shrimp Creole! – Complex flavors, easy to make, loaded with flavor and cooked with tons of spices and vegetables for maximum flavor.
+Shrimp Creole! - Let me introduce you to this 30-minute one-pan dish that rivals restaurant quality.
+Complex flavors, easy to make, loaded with flavor, and cooked with tons of spices and vegetables for maximum flavor.

 Shrimp Creole Recipe - A Classic Southern Dish!

 If you love shrimp, get ready to fall in love with shrimp creole.
-The simple dish is loaded with flavor from the complex creole seasoning.
-The seasoning is complex because of all of the spices included but easy and quick to make.
+I first fell in love with this dish the very first time I tasted it 4 years ago, and it has been a favorite in my home ever since.
 This simple dish is a great meal any night of the week.

 If you are not a fan of seafood, you can replace the shrimp with chicken, sausage, or tofu for a vegetarian twist.